Fish and Wildlife Service, Interior.

 (4) Current or planned activities in the subject area and their possible impacts on the Indiana bat;

-(5) Any information identified in the aforementioned as it relates to other bat species, in particular, tree bat species such as red bat (Lasiurus borealis), hoary bat (Lasiurus cinereus), and silver-haired bat (Lasionycteris noctivagans) that occur in the project area;
+(5) Any information identified in the aforementioned as it relates to other bat Start Printed Page 30385species, in particular, tree bat species such as red bat (Lasiurus borealis), hoary bat (Lasiurus cinereus), and silver-haired bat (Lasionycteris noctivagans) that occur in the project area;

 (6) The presence of archeological sites, buildings and structures, historic events, sacred and traditional areas, and other historic preservation concerns, which are required to be considered in project planning by the National Historic Preservation Act (16 U.S.C.
 470 et seq.); and